kks2139/Mobile_Promise/README.md

-# Promise_For_Android
+# Promise
 - Make appointments with friends or coworkers
-- This app can make user manage appointments easily and efficiently
+- This app can make user manage appointments easy and efficient

 # Functions
 - User can make a lot of appointments using this app